 If you’re looking for a more challenging hike in the Exit Glacier area, consider hiking the Harding Icefield Trail.

-This is an 8.2-mile out-and-back with nearly 8,000 feet in elevation gain – to say it is strenuous is perhaps an understatement!
+This is an 8.2-mile out-and-back with nearly 8,000 feet in elevation change – to say it is strenuous is perhaps an understatement!
 I’ve never done this hike because of how hard I’ve heard it to be, but it is on my ‘someday’ list.
 (I tried to go in August 2022, but the weather wasn’t cooperating!)

 But it’s (apparently) worth it for the incredible views from the trail and at the end where you get a spectacular view overlooking the Harding Icefield – of which Exit Glacier is a part (as well as Bear Glacier, Holgate Glacier, and other nearby glaciers you can see while cruising Kenai Fjords).